What Does Batmobile Have to Do with It?

 What Are Microtransactions?

-Microtransaction is a business model where players in a video game can buy virtual items for a certain amount of money to improve themselves in different ways.
+Microtransactions are a business model where players in a video game can buy virtual items for a certain amount of money to improve themselves in different ways.
 In the context of online games, it is an exchange of real money for some in-game assets or services.
 Usually, microtransactions appear in free-to-play games because the game download costs nothing, but you can always give something extra to improve your game experience.
 These transactions are most often small purchases, fairly inexpensive.
-The final amount of money will depend on which game you play and what exactly are you purchasing.
+The final amount of money will depend on which game you play and what exactly you are purchasing.
 Microtransactions give you access to extra game modes, give you the opportunity to buy things like outfits and weapons for your game characters or just a chance to make your gaming environment more pleasant.

 Some people love microtransactions because they feel engaged in the game, eliminating boredom and monotony.
 But, some people have the opinion that microtransactions are the additional cause of spending money, without any real purpose.